-The countertop is covered with Corian.
+COUNTERTOP The countertop is a manufactured acrylic material.
 The countertop is properly installed and in good condition.

-Ventilation in this bathroom is provided by a ceiling fan.
+The backsplash is not caulked.
+This allows water to enter the gap between the back splash and counter and it is difficult to clean.
+Caulking should be installed at this location.
+VENTILATION Ventilation in this bathroom is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.

-GFCI protected receptacles were found in this bathroom.
+GFCI RECEPTACLES GFCI protected receptacles were found in this bathroom.

 BATHROOM

+LOCATION Primary Bedroom.